For SellersSeller Guide

 • Continued Upside: By rolling over equity, owners maintain exposure to the future growth and potential appreciation of the business under new ownership.

-• Optimized Capital Structure: The new debt-to-equity ratio is designed to be efficient, often leveraging the company’s assets and cash flow to support the debt service.
+• Optimized Capital Structure: The new debt-to-equity ratio is designed for efficiency, leveraging the company’s assets and cash flow to support debt service.

-• Private Equity Partnership: The PE firm typically becomes the majority owner, bringing operational expertise and strategic guidance.
+• Private Equity Partnership: The PE firm typically becomes the majority owner, contributing operational expertise and strategic guidance.

 Considerations:

 • Increased Leverage: The business will operate with a higher debt load, increasing financial risk.
-Owners must be comfortable with the company’s ability to service this debt through various economic cycles.
+Operators must be comfortable with the company’s ability to service this debt through various economic cycles.

-• Loss of Control: While retaining equity, the original owner will likely cede control to the private equity partner, who will have the final say on strategic decisions.
+• Loss of Control: While retaining equity, the original owner will likely cede control to the private equity partner, who will have ultimate authority on strategic decisions.

 • Alignment of Interests: Critical to ensure that the PE firm’s growth strategy aligns with the owner’s vision for the business.